Vacancy 2: The First Cut: Plot

-The following morning when the police have arrived, they are sceptical of Jessica's story as the cameras and all of the bodies cannot be found.
+The following morning when the police have arrived, they are skeptical of Jessica's story as the cameras and all of the bodies cannot be found.
 Meanwhile, at another motel (The Pinewood Motel from the first movie), a badly scarred Smith informs a trucker that he will have the motel up and running in a few weeks, just as soon as the cameras are set.
 Smith then gives the trucker a snuff film, and tells him that he will make more copies as soon as he can.

 Cast

 Soundtrack

 64 minutes of music was written, performed, recorded, mixed, and mastered by Jerome Dillon (Nearly, Nine Inch Nails) with engineer Ryan Kull, in his home studio for the soundtrack.

 Release

-The film was released direct-to-DVD on January 20, 2009.
+The film was released direct-to-DVD on January 28, 2009.
 Reviews were average and mediocre.